alewan/capstone/README.md

     1. Stories typically follow the INVEST pattern (Independent, Verifiable, Estimable, Small, and Testable) and describe a new feature being added for a particular purpose
         1. All stories need an objective and acceptance critera (AC).
 Objective is the goal of the story.
 Acceptance criteria is what is required before a task can be considered completed.
     1. Tasks are the smallest units of work
+        1. Tasks should explain the desired outcome and (briefly) the reason for the task)
     1. Bugs are issues with the existing codebase that require fixing
+        1. Bugs need a 'Current Behaviour' and 'Expected Behaviour' so that it is clear what is being fixed.
 1. Add it to the appropriate Sprint/Milestone
 1. Assign it to the appropriate person
 1. Add it to the project so that it is visible on the board and can be tracked.